lewiz-support/OmniXtend_RemoteAgent_RISC-V/README.md

 DOCS: Contains document(s) to describe the release.
 Please read this doc first

-OX_CORE_INFO: Contains the source and all files related to OmniXtend Remote Agent IP core written in Verilog.
+OX_CORE_INFO: Contains the source and all files related to OmniXtend (OX) Remote Agent IP core written in Verilog.
+OmniXtend is useful for clustering of large number of processors (or servers) with endpoints such as network based storage or memory systems.

 FPGA: This directory contains FPGA implementation specific releases.

-VCU118* contains the implementation of RISC-V CPU with OX_CORE capable of fetching and executing programs stored remotely.
+VCU118* contains the implementation of RISC-V CPU with OX_CORE networked with remote OX endpoint.
+This implementation demonstrates the clustering of RISC-V CPU(s) with remote networked memory system(s).
+Its CPU fetches and executes programs stored remotely not on its CPU's external local memory.
+This was implemented on Xilinx's VCU118 board with UltraScale+ FPGA chip.

 U50* contains specific implementation of OmniXtend Endpoint on Alveo U50 board.
+To be used with the VCU118* implementation.
+This remote endpoint contains the actual program that the RISC-V CPU executes.